 The impact of this curriculum aims to ensure that:

-They are well-prepared for future education or work opportunities.
+Are well-prepared for future education and work opportunities.

-Acquire, select and apply mathematical techniques to solve problems.
+To be able to acquire, select and apply the correct mathematical technique to solve problems.

 Students are expected to bring a full set of mathematical equipment, including a scientific calculator, to each lesson.
-Independent Learning assignments are set weekly to reinforce learning, utilising resources such as online textbooks and tailored worksheets.
+Independent Learning assignments are set weekly to reinforce prior learning through the use of Sparx Maths.

 At ALNS, we ensure that students not only grasp the fundamental concepts of mathematics but also find a sense of enjoyment and desire to continue to be life long learners of mathematics.